1981 Seychelles coup attempt: Mercenary trial in South Africa

 Mike Hoare and the mercenaries who had fled to Durban were arrested on landing in Durban.
 Surprisingly, they were not charged for having attempted a military coup in a foreign country but rather under the Civil Aviation Offences Act on relatively minor charges related to the Air India aircraft.
 Five were charged and released under bail, while the other mercenaries were released without charge.
 During the course of the proceedings and charges, General Magnus Malan in his capacity as Minister of Defence, invoked Section 29(1) of the General Laws Amendment Act barring twenty-five of the accused and/or witnesses (all of whom were current or reserve members of the SADF) from giving evidence on matters concerning their involvement in SADF operations prior to 24 November 1981.
 Without their testimony, only eight of the forty-three accused were charged.
-All other mercenaries had their charges dropped and were released The international response was swift and vitriolic, because South Africa had been a strong opponent of terrorism, including air piracy and it is also a signatory to many conventions on hijacking.
-South African law is harsh in this regard, with a mandatory five year minimum prison sentence for hijacking.
-Under sustained international pressure - the entire group of 44 mercenaries was again charged with air piracy on 5 January 1982.
-International and local press immediately commented that the charges may be a sham - as South African law defined a hijacking as an event that takes place once the aircraft doors have been closed and the aircraft is under direct command of the captain.
+All other mercenaries had their charges dropped and were released The international response was swift and vitriolic, considering South Africa had been a strong vocal opponent of terrorism, including air piracy and it is also a signatory to many conventions on hijacking.
+South African law is harsh in this regard, with a mandatory five-year minimum prison sentence for hijacking.
+Under sustained international pressure – the entire group of 44 mercenaries was again charged with air piracy on 5 January 1982.
+International and local press immediately commented that the charges may be a sham – as South African law defined a hijacking as an event that takes place once the aircraft doors have been closed and the aircraft is under direct command of the captain.
 As the decision was made to divert the aircraft to Durban before the "hijackers" embarked onto the aircraft, this was not considered to be air piracy, but rather a political crime that had taken pace on Seychelles territory and that should be ruled on by Seychelles courts.
 This was unlikely to happen as South Africa had no extradition treaty with Seychelles.

 After a five-month trial, Provincial Supreme Court Judge Neville James absolved the South African government and Prime Minister Pieter W. Botha of complicity in the coup attempt as had been alleged by the mercenaries.
 The sentences finally passed in July 1982 were: